Constraint on the progenitor of binary black hole merger using Population III star formation channel: Methods

+For the isolated evolution of \ac{PopI} and \ac{PopII} stars (hereafter \Belcpop channel), we use the result from \citep{Belczynskimodel}.
+Among their models, we use the model called M30.B, which is the standard model in their work.
+This model employed state-of-the-art physical models such as star formation rates \citep{SFR} and an accretion model.
+The model assumes the efficient angular momentum transport that includes the Tayler-Spruit magnetic dynamo \citep{Spruit} so that the natal spin magnitude for BH is in the range $0.05\lesssim a\lesssim 0.15$.
+The \ac{BBH} local merger rate of the model is 43.7 $\mathrm{Gpc^{-3} yr^{-1}}$.

-In this study, we use a model presented in \cite{K2020chirp}.
-The model is calculated via the modified version of the population synthesis code \texttt{BSE} \cite{BSE}.
-In their work, the authors calculated the entire evolution of binaries with extremely low metallicity.
-The model calculation involved in detail the stability of mass transfer, stable Roche lobe overflow, common envelope, and tidal interaction.
-This model adopted a scaled version of de Souza's star formation rate of Pop~III \cite{deSouza}, to match the limit given by the optical depth of Thomson scattering \cite{Inayoshi}.
-The model we adopt is 'M100' model in \cite{K2020chirp}, which was shown to fit well with the GWTC-2 results in \cite{kinugawa2021}.
+For the isolated evolution of \ac{PopIII} stars (hereafter \ac{PopIII} channel), we use a model presented in \citep{K2020chirp}.
+The model we adopt is the `M100' model in \citep{K2020chirp}, which was shown to fit well with the GWTC-2 results in \citep{kinugawa2021}.
 The model assumes a flat initial mass function from $10\Mo$ to $100\Mo$ for Pop~III binaries.
 The local merger rate in this model is 6.36 $\mathrm{Gpc^{-3} yr^{-1}}$.

-The detection-weighted distribution of binary parameters from this scenario is shown in Figure \ref{fig:Kdet}.
-In the chirp mass distribution, a distinct peak emerges at $\sim30\Mo$, as explained.
-As the field binary, the population is affected by the binary interaction such as the mass transfer, so that the population favors equal-mass binaries and mass ratio $q\sim 1$.
-The BH spin under this scenario takes extreme values due to the tidal effect: $\chi\sim0$ or $\chi\sim1.$ Therefore, $\chi_\mathrm{eff}$ distribution shows the prominent peak at $\chi_\mathrm{eff} = 0$, while there is an another peak at $\chi_\mathrm{eff} \sim 0.6$, which emerges from systems in which only one of the binary star systems is violently rotating.
-Since the efficiency of the tidal interaction depends on the separation of the binary, binaries with high $\chieff$ have very short merger time and the redshift tends to be high.
-We can see this feature in Fig \ref{fig:Kdet}.
-The $\chieff>0$ subpopulation has higher $z$ than the $\chieff\sim0$ subpopulation.

-The redshift distribution shows the peak near $z\sim0.2$, and the probability density decreases with redshift $z$ and becomes zero at $z\sim1$.
-This characteristic reflects the sensitivity of our detectors in this work.